leancodepl/flutter_corelibrary/README.md

 ## TODOs:

 1. Flutter tests
-2. Add support for tags: `url` and `sup`
-3. Optimize rendering.
+2. Optimize rendering.
 Some style computations can be cached/precomputed at `DefaultMarkupStyle` level
-4. Better error reporting
+3. Better error reporting

-### Internal conflu docs:

-- "Text styling syntax in Flutter brainstorm"
-- "Text styling syntax research"